Restaurant Licenses and PermitsLast updated on 1/20/2021

 How to Get a Food Service License

-A food service license is issued by the city or county Health Department and requires an inspection to take place.
-Depending on your county, the completion of a food safety training program or a food handler’s permit may be required to be approved for your license.
-The Health Department will continue to make regular visits to inspect your restaurant to make sure that the expected standards are being maintained.
+The city or county Health Department issues food service licenses and requires an inspection to take place.
+Depending on your county, you may need to complete a food safety training program or earn a food handler’s permit to get approved for a license.
+The Health Department will continue to visit regularly, inspecting your restaurant to make sure that the expected standards are being maintained.
 To apply, start by reviewing the food vendor’s application requirements on your state government’s website.
 You may then apply directly online.

 How Much Does a Food Service License Cost?

-The fees for food service license can vary by location and number of employees, but generally, they can range from $100 to $1000.
-These licenses also need to be periodically renewed.
+The fees for food service license can vary by location and number of employees, but they can range from $100 to $1000.
+You will need to renew these licenses periodically as well.

 What Is a Sign Permit?

-A sign permit allows you to display or modify permanent signage outside your restaurant’s building.
+A sign permit allows you to display or change permanent signage outside your restaurant’s building.
 In many counties, signage size, brightness, and location are regulated and need to be approved beforehand.
-Receiving the permit indicates that you have met the standard and codes required and can proceed in adding the sign.
+Receiving the permit shows that you have met the standard and codes required and can proceed in adding the sign.

 How to Get a Sign Permit

 To apply for a sign permit, you will want to visit your local county government’s website for the steps and application.
 This will involve working with a sign contractor and the Zoning Department.
-You will be required to provide a scale drawing of the signage, and oftentimes you will need variations to be submitted for approval.
+You must provide a scale drawing of the signage, and often you will need to submit variations for approval.
 If your sign includes lighting, you may also need to provide the wiring and circuit plans you intend on establishing.
 Requirements may vary depending on the size and type of sign.

 How Much Does a Sign Permit Cost?

-The cost of a sign permit will be dependent on the size of your sign.
+The cost of a sign permit will depend on the size of your sign.
 You can expect a typical starting range of $20 to $50.

 What Is a Building Health Permit?

-A building health permit indicates that your restaurant building and practices comply with sanitation regulations.
-This is typically only needed when the building is a new construction, but may be required regardless in certain counties to ensure a sanitary work and dining environment.
+A building health permit shows that your restaurant building and practices comply with sanitation regulations.
+Typically, you will only need a building health permit if it's a new construction.
+However, your county may require it for older buildings as well to ensure a sanitary work and dining environment.

 How to Get a Building Health Permit

 A building health permit is issued by your local government.
-To confirm if one is needed and to apply, search your state’s name plus the term “building health permit” in an online search engine.
+To confirm if you need one and apply, search your state’s name plus the term “building health permit” in an online search engine.
 To maintain this permit, your location will be subject to routine inspections.

 How Much Does a Building Health Permit Cost?

 You can expect a building health permit to cost somewhere between $50 and $1000.
-Some factors that can impact the cost are the building’s age and location.
+Some factors that can affect the cost are the building’s age and location.

 What Is an Employee Health Permit?